Safety in Peru

 - Money: small cash reserve, cards separate, larger valuables in the safe

-- Mobility: avoid night travel, buffer times before flights, alternative routes planned
+- Mobility: avoid night travel, allow buffer times before flights, planned alternative routes

-- Environment: avoid peripheral areas and risky zones, evening routes short and organized
+- Environment: avoid peripheral areas and risky zones, evening walks short and organized

-- Demonstrations: keep distance from gatherings, do not pass blockades
+- Demonstrations: maintain distance from gatherings, do not pass blockades

 - Health: altitude acclimatization, mosquito protection in the lowlands, travel insurance with repatriation

-- Crisis preparedness: registration on a crisis prevention list, contact details of the embassy/consulate
+- Crisis Preparedness: registration on a crisis preparedness list, contact details of your diplomatic mission

 More Peru on WhatsApp Channel

-New content on Peru, Inca history, culture, and destinations appears regularly on the PeruMagazin WhatsApp Channel.
+New content on Peru, Inca history, culture and travel destinations appear regularly on the PeruMagazin WhatsApp channel.

 Which places are considered particularly prone to theft?

-A higher probability exists in crowded situations such as markets, bus stations, public transport, and in busy downtown and entertainment areas.
-An additional risk factor concerns nighttime and poorly lit paths.
+A higher probability exists in crowded situations such as markets, bus stations, public transport, and in busy city centers and entertainment areas.
+An additional risk factor concerns night times and poorly lit paths.

 What is the appropriate reaction to protests and road blocks?

-A safe strategy consists of distance, rescheduling, and patience.
+A safe strategy consists of distance, replanning, and patience.
 Attempting to overcome blockades increases the risk of escalation.
 Time buffers and alternative routes reduce stress.

 Is Machu Picchu located in a high-risk area?

-Official advisories delineate specific risk zones.
-Machu Picchu and nearby tourist destinations around Cusco are explicitly mentioned as being outside certain affected sub-areas in such classifications.
+Official warnings define specific risk zones.
+Machu Picchu and nearby tourist destinations around Cusco are explicitly mentioned in such classifications as being outside certain affected sub-areas.

 What are the most common health risks?